Joe Castiglione: Career with the Red Sox

 Castiglione joined the Red Sox broadcast team in 1983, teamed with Ken Coleman.
 He admitted to not being in the booth when the ball rolled through Bill Buckner's legs in the 1986 World Series, as he was in the clubhouse covering Red Sox' seemingly impending victory celebration.
 After Coleman's retirement in 1989, Bob Starr became the lead announcer for the Red Sox.
 After Starr's departure at the end of the 1992 season, Castiglione became the team's lead radio announcer along with Jerry Trupiano.
 Castiglione became nationally known when the team won the 2004 World Series, with his broadcast of the end of the game.
 His jubilant "Can you believe it?" after the final out became a catchphrase.
-His call, “Swing and a ground ball, stabbed by Foulke.
-He has it, he underhands to first and the Boston Red Sox are the world champions.
-For the first time in 86 years, the Red Sox have won baseball’s world championship.
-Can you believe it?” is considered to be far superior to Joe Buck’s call "Back to Foulke.
-Red Sox fans have longed to hear it: The Boston Red Sox are World Champions!"

 During the 2007 season, Castiglione shared announcing duties with a rotating duo of Dave O'Brien and Glenn Geffner.
 With Geffner leaving for the Florida Marlins broadcast booth, Castiglione shared the booth with Dave O'Brien, Dale Arnold or Jon Rish in 2008.
 Dave O'Brien and Jon Rish were his partners from 2009 through April 2013.
 In 2011, Dale Arnold returned to be the primary fill in on Wednesday games.
 Starting in May 2013, Rob Bradford, Lou Merloni and O'Brien were his partners after John Ryder replaced Rish, with Merloni and Bradford stepping in for fill-in play by play duties.
 In 2011, O'Brien became the lead announcer with Castiglione moving back to the secondary announcing role.
 Castiglione handled play-by-play in innings 3–4 and 6–7 with O'Brien, and all innings when working with Bradford and Merloni.